franceshuisman/CleaningDataProject/README.md

 The project contains the following files:

  - 'README.md'

  - 'wearablesmean.txt': A tidy data set of average variable means and standard deviations, by activity and subject.
+This data should be loaded into R with the option "header = TRUE" in read.table.

  - 'CodeBook.md': Descriptions of the variables in 'wearablesmean.txt'

- - 'run_analysis.R': The script used to create 'wearablesmean.txt' from the 'Human Activity Recognition Using Smartphones Dataset', Version 1.0
+ - 'run_analysis.R': The script used to create 'wearablesmean.txt' from the 'Human Activity Recognition Using Smartphones Dataset', Version 1.0.
+The dplyr package must be loaded in R to run this script.

-Note:

- - The dplyr package must be loaded in R to use run_analysis.R